-- a) Present position - b) Academic Training - c) Other Professional qualifications - d) Recent Research Projects and Publications - e) Please give the names and addresses of two referees that you have consulted with and who are competent to judge your professional and personal qualifications.
-Your referees should be senior archaeologists, architects, site managers or researchers. - f) Please attach a letter of verification from one named referee. - g) Have you previously received funding from the Royal Irish Academy? - h) If yes, please provide details below: - i) Please provide details of any publications arising from previous grants (if applicable):
+- a) Present position - b) Academic Training - c) Other Professional qualifications - d) Recent Research Projects and Publications - e) Please give the names and addresses of two referees who are competent to judge your ability to undertake the research, have agreed to confirm this in writing and who are independent of the project.
+The exception is where an application is made by a PhD student, in which case that reference must be from their supervisor.
+Please upload a letter of verification from one named referee confirming the applicant's competence to undertake the research. - f) Please upload a letter of verification (pdf file) from one named referee confirming the applicant's ability and suitability to undertake the research. - g) Have you previously received funding from the Royal Irish Academy? - h) If yes, please provide details - i) Please provide details of any publications arising from previous grants (if applicable)